Surgery for colon cancer

 The type of surgery you have for cancer of the large bowel (colon) depends on the position and the size of the cancer in the bowel.

-This surgery is for small, early stage cancers.
+Local resection is for small, early stage colon cancers.
 Your surgeon removes the cancer from the bowel lining, along with a border of healthy tissue (margin).

 Your surgeon might remove part of the colon containing the tumour.
 This is called a colectomy.